Dudley James Ponting

 Also listed are John and Alice Andrews, aged 32 and 33.
 The census indicates that they have been married 12 years and Dudley writes that "he states he is a fish hawker and both are on the tramp looking for work".

-The census also notes that the Hollies had 9 rooms including the kitchen, but, as in all cases, excluding the scullery, landing, lobby, closet, bathroom, warehouse, office and shop.
+The census also notes that the Hollies had 9 rooms including the kitchen, but, as in all cases, excluding the scullery, landing, lobby, closet, bathroom, warehouse, office and shop, so quite a substantial property.

-The photograph below is believed to be Dudley going about his business.
+The photograph below is believed to be Dudley at work in the market garden.

-In the 1918 electoral register shows Grace Florence Ponting living alone at 32a Streatham Place, Wandsworth and it appears that by the early 1920's the family had returned to London.
+The 1918 electoral register shows Grace Florence Ponting living alone at 32a Streatham Place, Wandsworth, SW2.

 Mrs Ponting at 28, Castellain Road, Maida Vale first appears in the London telephone directory in 1921.
 Between 1926 to 1928 Mrs D Ponting is listed at Castellain Road.
-The electoral register also confirms Dudley and Grace were at the address in 1921, 1924 and 1926.
+The electoral register also confirms Dudley and Grace were at the address in 1921, 1922 (with Charles Brown and Sydney Middleton) 1923 (with Arthur Baxendale, Phillip David Griffiths and Alexander Liberia), 1924, 1925 and 1926 (with John and Nora Cope and Lawrence Olivier).

 It is understood that Grace returned to the music business after her second marriage and the birth of her children. it is assumed that it was through her that the family came to know Laurence Oliver.
-He lodged with the family for a while when he was but an aspiring actor.
+As confirmed by the electoral registers he lodged with the family for a while when he was but an aspiring actor.
 In "Laurence Olivier a biography" by Donald Spoto, the writer states that being unhappy at his fathers remarriage Olivier "by the time of his audition at the Central School (London) in that same month (June 1924), he was glad of the opportunity to be living on his own, in a tiny London garret in Castellain Road, Maida Vale".
-This seems to confirm the families belief that Olivier lived with Grace and her children for a period of time.
-This is supported by a photo of Olivier from around that time which he signs using his family's nickname "Kim".
+This photo of Olivier is presumably from around that time, which he signs using his family's nickname "Kim".

 In December 1926, a short silent film was released showing Santos Casani and Jose Lennard performing the Charleston.
 "The Flat Charleston" recorded in the DeForest Phonofilm was directed by Dudley Ponting.
 Could this have been our Dudley? (https://www.silentera.com/PSFL/data/F/FlatCharleston1926.html)